 Current findings suggest that CBGV shows a stronger interaction with CB2 receptors, which are mainly involved in immune-related functions.
 CB1 receptors, found primarily in the brain and central nervous system, are also part of the interaction profile, although the extent of CBGV’s activity at these sites remains under investigation.

-A publication in Frontiers in Pharmacology notes that CB1 and CB2 receptors help regulate processes tied to neural activity and immune response.
-Preliminary insights into CBGV’s interaction with CB1 may also point to a possible role in areas such as energy balance and related physiological functions, though more evidence is needed to understand these pathways fully.
+A publication in Frontiers in Pharmacology notes that CB1 and CB2 receptors regulate processes linked to neural activity and immune function.
+Early observations suggest that CBGV may interact with CB1 receptors in ways that could influence areas such as energy balance and other physiological functions, though more evidence is needed to fully understand these pathways.

 The Broader Role of Cannabinoid Interactions

-In addition to CB1 and CB2 receptors, CBGV is being studied for its potential interactions with other molecular targets involved in cell signalling.
-These may include enzymes, ion channels, and various receptor types beyond the classical cannabinoid system.
+Beyond CB1 and CB2, researchers are studying whether CBGV also interacts with other molecular targets involved in cell signaling.
+These may include enzymes, ion channels, and receptor systems outside the traditional cannabinoid framework.

-While the full extent of these interactions is still being studied, early findings are helping to map out how cannabinoids like CBGV may behave in complex biological environments.
+Although the full range of these interactions is still being mapped, initial findings are helping to explain how cannabinoids like CBGV may act within complex biological environments.
+Laboratory-based studies remain essential for clarifying these dynamics under controlled conditions.

 The Endocannabinoid System (ECS)